Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

 \subsubsection{Data structure}

-The contents of each datapoint $d$ take the form $(x_d, y_d)$, where $x_d$ is an attribute/feature vector and $y_d$ is an associated label for model learning \footnote{For unsupervisd ML tasks, there are no labels $y_d$.
-However, we can still minimize a loss defined in terms of the $x_d$, similar to (1).}.
-We use $D_V = \cup_{i,t} D_i(t)$ to denote the full set of datapoints collected by all devices over all time.
-For simplicity, we follow prior work~\cite{yang2013trading,zhang2013information} and model the data collection at device $i$ as points being selected uniformly at random from a (usually unknown) distribution $\mathcal{D}_i$.
-In practice, the $\mathcal{D}_i$ can evolve over time, but we assume this evolution is slow compared to the time horizon $T$.
+Each datapoint $d$ takes the form $(x_d, y_d)$, where $x_d$ is an attribute/feature vector and $y_d$ is an associated label.\footnote{For unsupervised ML tasks, there are no labels $y_d$.
+However, we can still minimize a loss defined in terms of the $x_d$, similar to (1).} We use $D_V = \cup_{i,t} D_i(t)$ to denote the full set of datapoints collected by all devices over all time.
+Following prior work~\cite{yang2013trading,zhang2013information}, we model data collection as each device $i$ sampling points uniformly at random from a (usually unknown) distribution $\mathcal{D}_i$.
+Temporal changes in $\mathcal{D}_i$ are assumed to be slow compared to the time horizon $T$.
 We use $\mathcal{D} = \cup_i \mathcal{D}_i$ to denote the global distribution induced by these $\mathcal{D}_i$.
-Note this assumption implies the relationship between $x_d$ and $y_d$ is temporally invariant, which is common in the applications discussed in Section~\ref{subsec:intro:scenarios}, e.g., image recognition from road cameras at fixed locations or AR users traveling through the same areas each day.
-We will use such a dataset for evaluation in Section \ref{sec:implementation}.
+Our model implies that the relationship between $x_d$ and $y_d$ is temporally invariant, which is common in the applications discussed in Section~\ref{subsec:intro:scenarios}, e.g., image recognition from road cameras at fixed locations or AR users with random mobility patterns.
+We use such a dataset for evaluation in Section \ref{sec:implementation}.